 Chassis Cab (box-off) models do not include the winch, spare tire and spare wheel, however, the spare tire and wheel can be ordered as an option (sales code TBE).
+And will include the winch on box off models.

 NEW VEHICLE STORAGE